brt-yilmaz/git-notes/git.md

 `git reflog show HEAD` to see HEAD history.
 `git reflog show <branchName>` to see specific branch head history
+`git reflog --no-abbrev` to see all HEAD history include deleted branch.

 `git diff master master@{2.days.ago}` to see differences between different times.
 `git checkout master@{2.weeks.ago}` to go two weeks ago on master branch.